A lower bound for classical Kloosterman sums and an application: An application

-\subsection{Outline of the proof of Theorem \ref{main theorem sec 1}}
+\subsection{Outline of the proof of Theorem~\ref{main theorem sec 1}}

 We first break the infinite sum over $c$ in Proposition \ref{PTf} into two parts given by $c=N$ and $c>N.$ For $c>N,$ applying the integral test, we give an upper bound using the exponential bound for the J-Bessel function.
 This is achieved in equation \eqref{|B|}.
-In the next step, we use Lemma \ref{Bessel2} and Theorem \ref{Main1} to get a lower bound for $\left|\Delta_{k,N}(m,n)-\delta(m,n)\right|.$ \begin{proof}[Proof of Theorem \ref{main theorem sec 1}] Applying Proposition \ref{PTf}, breaking the $c$-sum into the parts with $c=N$ and $c>N$, and writing $c=bN$, we have
+In the next step, we use Lemma~\ref{Bessel2} and Theorem~\ref{Main1} to get a lower bound for $\left|\Delta_{k,N}(m,n)-\delta(m,n)\right|.$